 Please note that Empire State College does not serve students who require an F-1 student visa to come to the U.S. Students who wish to travel to the U.S. to study should see other State University of New York or City University of New York options.
 If you have questions about your visa status or eligibility to study at Empire State College, email the Admissions Office at email@example.com or call 800-847-3000.

-You can earn a degree online from anywhere in the world through Empire State College's International Distance Learning (IDL) program.
-Provided through the Center for Distance Learning, IDL has enabled students in over 20 countries to continue their education.
+You can earn a degree online from anywhere in the world through Empire State College's Center for Distance Learning.

 Center for International Programs

 Working with partners in various parts of the world, the Center for International Programs (CIP) offers programs at the following locations:

 - Thessaloniki, Greece

 - Panama City, Panama